navidonskis/silverstripe-language-editor/README.md

 ## Collect entities

-To collect an entities you need to have installed `phpunit` at vendor directory.
-Because module using `i18nTextCollector` class which are on top of `phunit` to collect entities.
+To collect an entities you need to be have `phpunit` installed.
+Module using `i18nTextCollector` class which are on top of `phpunit` to collect entities.

-If you already have `phpunit` installed run command in cli:
+If you already have `phpunit` run command in cli:

 ```shell
 php /your-project/directory/framework/cli-script.php dev/tasks/LangCollectorTask "module=yourModuleName,otherModuleName&merge=true"